 Worship in St Andrews

-The University has two chapels: St Salvator's Chapel and St Leonard's Chapel.
-These chapels – both of which date back to the 15th century – are the central points for most University services of worship.
+The University has two chapels, St Salvator's Chapel and St Leonard's Chapel.
+These chapels, both of which date back to the 15th century, are the central points for most University services of worship.
 Services in the University chapels are organised by the Chaplaincy team, headed up by the Chaplain to the University, the Rev Dr Donald MacEwan.

 Worship in St Salvator's Chapel

-The University invites all visitors to the chapel to share in its on-going life of prayer, whether by taking time to sit and pray, enjoying its silence or its music, or by joining in worship.
+The University invites all visitors to the chapel to share in its ongoing life of prayer, whether by taking time to sit and pray, enjoying its silence or its music, or by joining in worship.

 St Salvator's Chapel seats approximately 320.
 The pews face each other across the Chapel in collegiate style in the main part, with chairs facing forward in the ante-Chapel, behind a decorative screen.
-There is wheelchair access to the Chapel via the north entrance.
+There is wheelchair access to the Chapel at the north entrance.

 Worship in St Leonard's Chapel

 Situated within the grounds of St Leonards School, St Leonard's Chapel is a much smaller and more intimate setting than St Salvator's Chapel.
-It seats approximately 60 people, and as it is built in a traditional mediaeval style, pews face each other in collegiate style.
+It seats approximately 60 people and, as it is built in a traditional mediaeval style, pews face each other in collegiate style.
 Visitors should note that there is one small step into the Chapel.

 Places to Pray